 Albert Borgmann Interviews

 Ali Tabibnejad, a former student of Albert Borgmann, produced this series of interviews between 2010 and 2013.
-The interviews also feature Josh Slotnik and Paul Thompson and they touch on a variety of subjects including religion, the existence of God, technology and contemporary culture, music, farming and the culture of the table.
+The interviews also feature Josh Slotnik and Paul Thompson as they touch on a variety of subjects including religion, the existence of God, technology and contemporary culture, music, farming and the culture of the table.

 Albert Borgmann, Ph.D.